Lokalise illustration for localization issues

 A webhook is a mechanism that sends an HTTP request to the specified URL once a given action has taken place.
 With the help of Lokalise webhooks, you may notify your application about certain events.

-To add a new webhook, open your Lokalise project, click the “More” button and proceed to Integrations.
-Find “Webhook” and click “Connect”.
 Next, enter the Webhook URL to which you want to send notifications.
-Take a note of the X-Secret header which can be used in your application to make sure that the request comes from a trusted source.
+Take a note of the X-Secret header, which can be used in your application to make sure that the request comes from a trusted source.
+Alternatively, you can use an X-Api-Key or provide a custom header name.
 Finally, choose one or more events to send notifications about.

-Now, when a chosen event takes place the corresponding notification in the form of an HTTP POST request will be automatically sent to the provided URL.
+Now, when a chosen event takes place, the corresponding notification, in the form of an HTTP POST request, will be automatically sent to the provided URL.
 Here is an example of a “translation updated” notification:

 {